-Excelsior College aspires to be a model university for the 21st century.
+Excelsior College aspires to be a model higher education institution for the 21st century.

-- Excelsior will be a provider of choice for those who pursue their educational goals in a flexible, individualized manner. - Excelsior will continue to serve as a cost-effective stimulus for lifelong learning and individual achievement, advocating the assessment of learning and aggregation of credit. - Excelsior will be recognized as an ideal academic collaborator and as a valuable partner in addressing societal and workforce needs.
+- Excelsior will be a provider of choice for those who seek to pursue their educational goals in a flexible, individualized manner. - Excelsior will continue to serve as a cost-effective stimulus for lifelong learning and individual achievement by providing robust options for the assessment of learning and aggregation of credit. - Excelsior will be recognized as an important academic collaborator and as a valuable partner in addressing societal and workforce needs.